SmartTokenLabs/attestation/use-cases/send-ether-by-identifier-attestation.md

 1. Bob generates an Ethereum key (if he hasn't already) and an attestation key 𝑠.

-2. Bob creates the corrisponding subject subject of attestation 𝑦 = 𝑥ˢ.
+2. Bob creates the corresponding subject of attestation 𝑦 = 𝑥ˢ.

 3. Bob signs a CSR with his identifier (mobile number / email-address) 𝑥 two times, one with his Etheruem key and one with 𝑠.